 What is a Talent Sourcer?
 Understanding Their Role in Recruitment

-“If you think it’s expensive to hire a professional to do the job–wait until you hire an amateur.” – Paul Neal “Red” Adair, American Oil Well Firefighter.
+“If you think it’s expensive to hire a professional to do the job–wait until you hire an amateur.”– Paul Neal “Red” Adair, American Oil Well Firefighter.

-- Proactive Identification: Sourcers actively search for candidates who are not actively seeking jobs but possess the skills and experience needed for open positions.
+Sourcers actively search for candidates who are not actively seeking jobs but possess the skills and experience needed for open positions.
 They use various strategies to uncover these hidden talents.

-- Advanced Search Techniques: By employing advanced search methods and Boolean logic, sourcers effectively navigate databases and online platforms to find potential candidates who may not be visible through traditional job postings.
+By employing advanced search methods and Boolean logic, sourcers effectively navigate databases and online platforms to find potential candidates who may not be visible through traditional job postings.

-- Engagement Strategies: Sourcers reach out to passive candidates using personalized communication methods, creating tailored messages that highlight opportunities and align with the candidates’ career goals.
+Sourcers reach out to passive candidates using personalized communication methods, creating tailored messages that highlight opportunities and align with the candidates’ career goals.

-- Building Relationships: Establishing rapport is crucial.
+Establishing rapport is crucial.
 Sourcers maintain ongoing relationships with passive candidates, ensuring that when a relevant opportunity arises, they are already familiar with the company and its culture.

-- Multi-Channel Outreach: Sourcers utilize multiple channels, including job boards, social media, and professional networks, to engage with potential candidates, maximizing the chances of finding the right fit.
+Sourcers utilize multiple channels, including job boards, social media, and professional networks, to engage with potential candidates, maximizing the chances of finding the right fit.

-Easier said than done, but leveraging job boards, social media, and professional networks can uncover a treasure trove of talent.
+Tip: target candidates across diverse channelsEasier said than done, but leveraging various sources (like job boards, social media, and professional networks) can uncover a treasure trove of talent.
 By actively engaging with candidates in various spaces, you can significantly broaden your reach and connect with individuals who might be the perfect fit for your organization.
 Wing Assistant can do this for you!

 What is a Recruiter?
 The Gatekeeper of the Hiring Process